appsuite/tcserver-spring-boot-samples/README.md

 Building
 ========

 You will need the following configured in your ~/.m2/settings.xml.
-Username and password should be the same as used on the Pivotal Commercial Mavren Repository
+Username and password should be the same as used on the Pivotal Commercial Maven Repository

 ```xml
                 <server>